Qazzquimby/thought-blog/thought-blog/content/posts/universal-board-game-ai-2.md

 So ~superhuman AI was made for a game that looked impossible to make an AI for.
 Dominion definitely isn't the hardest game to solve, but it's up there.
 At the end of Chapter 1 we were able to solve anything that vaguely resembled checkers, all at once with the same techniques.
 So can we now solve basically every game?
 Could I make it easy to get a powerful AI for any game from just its rules?
 Wow, find out in the next chapter.
+(Coming later)